 - 1/3 cup vegetable oil, or canola, sunflower etc.

 - 1 cup white sugar

-- Preheat oven to 350F. and grease a 10-inch top diameter cast iron skillet (or 9-inch cake pan).
+- Preheat oven to 350F. (regular bake setting/not fan assisted) and grease a 10-inch top diameter cast iron skillet (or 9-inch cake pan).

 - Make the cinnamon streusel: Stir together the flour, brown sugar and cinnamon.
 Add the cold butter and use your fingertips to rub the butter into the dry mixture until it is crumbly.
 Set aside.

 - In a small saucepan, add the 6 Tbsp of butter.
 Cook over medium heat until butter is foamy and golden-brown, about 5 minutes.
 Immediately pour into a small bowl (to stop the cooking).
 Add the pinch of cinnamon and stir.
 Allow browned butter to cool until just lukewarm.